Aziz Karimov: Life and work

 He was born in 1987 Baku and graduated from Azerbaijan State University of Culture and Arts alumni.
 In 2013 Karimov worked for Associated Press, subsequently starting his career as a freelance photographer.

-2019 he is a frequent contributor to Getty Images.
-2013 Freedom House auctioned off photographs from more than 20 countries, including Azerbaijan, Bahrain, Belarus, China, Russia, South Sudan, and Syria.
+In 2019, he was a frequent contributor to Getty Images.
+In 2013, Freedom House auctioned off photographs from more than 20 countries, including Azerbaijan, Bahrain, Belarus, China, Russia, South Sudan, and Syria.
 The images, taken by amateur and professional photographers, were chosen as finalists from among hundreds of submissions to Freedom House's second annual photo contest, Karimov covered the War in Donbas, and Nagorno-Karabakh conflict.

-2014 he attended "INTERNATIONAL SUMMER PHOTOGRAPHY SCHOOL" with Magnum Photos.
-2017 Lecturer at Azerbaijan State Academy of Physical Education and Sport, sports photojournalism.
-2019 Lecturer at Azerbaijan University of Languages – Photojournalism.
+In 2014, he attended "INTERNATIONAL SUMMER PHOTOGRAPHY SCHOOL" with Magnum Photos.
+In 2017, he was a Lecturer at Azerbaijan State Academy of Physical Education and Sport, sports photojournalism.
+In 2019, he was a Lecturer at Azerbaijan University of Languages – Photojournalism.

-2020 Karimov's photo is included in the 2020 annual report, Associated Press photographers captured a world in distress.
+In 2020, Karimov's photo was included in the 2020 annual report, Associated Press photographers captured a world in distress.